 The wide, flat paths of Clumber park make it ideal for a family walking expedition - and there's plenty for curious little ones to discover along the way.

 The Robin Hood way is a 105 mile long distance route across Nottinghamshire, it visits Clumber Park twice as it winds itself through the county.
-Put it on your list this summer!
+Put it on your list at any time of year!

-The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for a summer evening.
+The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for all seasons.

 Explore possible sites of Second World War activities; plus evidence of significant earth works which are present throughout the park.